How to give a gift to a Croatian in different occasions

 If you are a foreigner, it can be easy to go overboard when buying a gift for Croatian.
 If someone did you a favor, it doesn’t mean that you have to buy them an expensive gift.
 If the gift appears to be out of proportion, your Croatian friend might see the whole situation negatively.

 Don’t buy an expensive gift if it doesn’t make sense for the situation or if you can’t afford it.
 By doing this, you may put the recipient in an awkward position.
-They may feel like they now owe you and a pressure to repay you.
+They may feel like they now owe you and feel pressure to repay you.

 Instead of buying them an expensive gift such as a TV, mobile device, or tablet, first, ask them if you can jump in with something useful.
 Buy a decoration for their home, nice clothes, or a good drink.
 Croatians appreciate a useful gift.